metallurgical/go-microservice-grpc/README.md

 - **client** - Implementation of client service interface.
 The client will make a RPC called to the server

 ## How to install & run
-To test in your local:
+To test in your local(Make sure to run these two on different terminal's session):

 **[Option 1]** Just clone this repo into your local directory and run :
 - Run server - `go run server/main.go`